reginald-project/reginald/docs/protocol.md

 The Reginald Plugin Protocol is loosely based on the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) by Microsoft.
-The Language Server Protocol is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+The Language Server Protocol is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).

 ## The Protocol